-This must be the world’s simplest method for hanging a skateboard on a wall!
+The world’s simplest method for hanging a skateboard (wheels and all) on a wall!

-Also, unlike most wall hanging solutions, this one displays the underside graphics face outwards…. take a look…
+…and, unlike most wall hanging solutions, this one displays the underside graphics face outwards…. cool, hey?

 Step by step guide

 Like I said, this is one of the easiest ways to hang your skateboard on the wall.
-Just follow the illustrated how-to below, it shouldn’t take you more than 15 mins.
+Just follow the how-to below, it shouldn’t take more than 15 mins…

 STEP 1: Cut a length of rope 650mm long (diameter 6-8mm).

 N.B.
 The length may vary dependent on the skateboard, it needs to fit around the wheels of the board after allowing for the two knots.